jatioi/mkdocs-seo-textbook/docs/week_3/week3day1.md

 WordPress is the most popular content management system (CMS) used to build and manage websites.
 It powers over 43% of all websites on the internet.
 WordPress allows users to create websites without coding, making it ideal for beginners and professionals.

 ![What is WordPress](../images/week_3/What is WordPress_.jpg)

+# **What is a Plugin in Wordpress?**

+An SEO plugin is a tool you install on your website (especially WordPress) to help you optimize your site for search engines like Google.

+Elementor
+- Drag-and-drop builder with tons of widgets/elements.
+- Elements: Text, images, icons, carousels, buttons, forms, etc.
+- Free and Pro version available.

+WPBakery Page Builder
+- Visual drag-and-drop editor used by many premium themes.
+- Elements: Grids, buttons, maps, sliders, and more.

+Beaver Builder
+- Drag-and-drop page builder.
+- Elements: Content sliders, accordions, buttons, and forms.
+- Great for developers and agencies.

 ### Key Features of WordPress